-- Hannah Winston Palm Beach Post Staff Writer
+- By Hannah Winston Palm Beach Post Staff Writer

 A 73-year-old doctor who was arrested in April for prescribing pain killers for cash and whose medical license suspended in October was arrested again this week, according to authorities.